YEDIS API connection issues

 To troubleshoot YEDIS API connection issues, you should perform a number of checks.

 You should ensure that the expected YugabyteDB processes are on the current node.
 At a minimum, the YB-TServer process needs to be running to be able to connect to this node with a Redis client or application.

 Additionally, depending on the setup, you might expect a master process to also be running on this node.

 For detailed instructions, see Check processes.

-If the tserver process is running, make sure the YEDIS API is enabled and listening on the Redis port (default
+If the YB-TServer process is running, execute the following command to verify that the YEDIS API is enabled and listening on the Redis port (default

 COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME yb-tserve 81590 centos 92u IPv4 0xdeadbeef 0t0 TCP localhost:6379 (LISTEN)

 You may need to install